-Bob Janosz enters his eighth season as goaltending coach for the Rochester Americans organization, a role he previously held for four years with the Amerks from 2006 to 2009 before re-joining the team prior to the 2011-12 campaign.
+Bob Janosz enters his ninth season as goaltending coach for the Rochester Americans organization, a role he previously held for four years with the Amerks from 2006 to 2009 before re-joining the team prior to the 2011-12 campaign.
 After working in the same capacity with the Florida Panthers for the 2010-11 season, Janosz was rehired by the Buffalo Sabres in August of 2011.

 During his previous stints with the team, Janosz also worked as a video coach and a strength/conditioning coach.
 Prior to rejoining the Amerks in 2011, Janosz worked as a Scout for USA Hockey’s National Team Development Program.
 He continues working for USA Hockey as a mentor for the Warren Strelow goaltending program and coaches and evaluates at the state and national camps.
 He also runs the Janosz School of Goaltending, conducting camps throughout New York State.
 Several of the goalies who have attended his camps have gone on to professional and collegiate careers.